ph7klw76/Advanced_Computational_Methods/Molecular_Dynamics.md

 - **Key metrics**: Ensure temperature ($T$), pressure ($P$), and density ($\rho$) converge to reasonable values without abrupt oscillations.

 **Critical Corrections**:
-- Keep this phase short (e.g., 10-50 ps depending on system size).
+- Keep this phase short (e.g., 1-5 ns depending on system size).
 The Berendsen method artificially suppresses thermodynamic fluctuations, meaning it cannot provide physically correct ensemble sampling.
 - Do not rely on this phase for production results—its purpose is solely to prepare the system for more rigorous equilibration.

 ---